 This is your chance to ask all your questions: What types of damage are covered?
 What’s the claim process like?
 Could adding a secure vinyl gate potentially lead to any premium adjustments?
 Getting clarity now can prevent surprises later and help you make sure your coverage is a perfect fit for your needs.

-Document Your Fence’s Condition and Value
+Step 3: Document Your Fence’s Value (With Photos!)

 Keeping good records is incredibly helpful when it comes to insurance.
 Once your vinyl fence is up, or even for an existing one, take plenty of photos and videos.
 Make sure to capture all sides, close-ups of the material, and any unique features.
 Keep these visuals in a safe place along with your installation receipts and any records of maintenance or repairs.